 Investment securities transactions are recorded on the trade date.
-At disposition, the net realized gain or loss on securities is determined on the basis of the cost of the specific investment and for securities designated as available-forsale is reclassified out of accumulated other comprehensive income into earnings.
-RMBS with a fair value of \$5.5 million, sold during the nine-month period ended September 30, 2023, were settled after period end.
-All RMBS purchased during the nine-month period ended September 30, 2023, were settled prior to period-end.
-RMBS with a fair value of \$49.8 million, sold during the year ended December 31, 2022, were settled after year end.
-RMBS with a fair value of \$78.9 million, purchased during the year ended December 31, 2022, were settled after year end.
+At disposition, the net realized gain or loss on securities is determined on the basis of the cost of the specific investment and for securities designated as available-for-sale, the unrealized gain or loss is reclassified out of accumulated other comprehensive income into earnings.
+All RMBS purchased and sold during the three-month period ended March 31, 2024 and the year ended December 31, 2023, were settled prior to period-end.

 Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
 Premiums and discounts associated with the purchase of the RMBS are amortized and accreted, respectively, into interest income over the projected lives of the securities using the effective interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, consensus on prepayment speeds, and current market conditions.
 Adjustments are made for actual prepayment activity.
-We recognized interest receivable of approximately \$4.2 million and \$3.3 million at September 30, 2023 and December 31, 2022, respectively.
+We recognized interest receivable of approximately \$4.2 million and \$4.0 million at March 31, 2024 and December 31, 2023, respectively.
 Interest income receivable has been classified within "Receivables and other assets" on the consolidated balance sheets.
 For further discussion of Receivables and other assets, see Note 13.

 Impairment - When the fair value of an available-for-sale designated security is less than its amortized cost basis as of the balance sheet date, the security's cost basis is considered impaired.
 If the Company determines that it intends to sell the security or it is more likely than not that it will be required to sell before recovery, the Company recognizes the difference between the fair value and amortized cost as a loss in the consolidated statements of income (loss).
 If the Company determines it does not intend to sell the security or it is not more likely than not it will be required to sell the security before recovery, the Company must evaluate the decline in the fair value of the impaired security and determine whether such decline resulted from a credit loss or non-credit related factors.
-In its assessment of whether a credit loss exists, the Company performs a qualitative assessment around whether a credit loss exists and if necessary, it compares the present value of estimated future cash flows of the impaired security with the amortized cost basis of such security.
-The estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit losses, as well as incorporating observations of current market developments and events.
+In its assessment of whether a credit loss exists, the Company performs a qualitative assessment around whether a credit loss exists and if necessary, it compares the present value of estimated future cash flows reflect those that a "market participant" would use and typically include assumptions related to fluctuations in interest rates, prepayment speeds, default rates, collateral performance, and the timing and amount of projected credit losses, as well as incorporating observations of current market developments and events.
 Cash flows are discounted at an interest rate equal to the current yield used to accrete interest income.
 If the present value of estimated future cash flows is less than the amortized cost basis of the security, an expected credit loss exists and is included in provision for credit losses on securities in the consolidated statements of income (loss).
 Since all of the Company's available-for-sale designated securities are Agency RMBS, the Company does not have an allowance for credit losses.